yoctoproject/poky/documentation/dev-manual/common-tasks.rst

 ``${``\ :term:`TOPDIR`\ ``}/buildhistory``
 in the Build Directory as defined by the :term:`BUILDHISTORY_DIR` variable.
-The following is an example abbreviated listing:
+Here is an example abbreviated listing:

 .. image:: figures/buildhistory.png
    :align: center